-- copy shall be made available at all EDD worksites every six (6) months. - 3.
+- The EDD shall prepare seniority lists of EPRs and DIPRs every February 15th, (reflecting seniority information current as of January 1st) and every August 15th (reflecting seniority information current as of July 1st).
+This information will be provided electronically to SEIU Local 1000.
+An updated paper copy shall be made available at all EDD worksites every six (6) months. - 3.
 EDD will distribute the seniority list defined above at each worksite employing EPRs and DIPRs. - 4.
-The lists above as modified by any successful protest(s) shall be the sole determinants of seniority for post and bid selections during the respective bidding periods.

-D. Posting Process

-- 1. The EDD shall post vacancies on the EDDNet, consistent with current practice, for ten (10) calendar days.
+The lists above as modified by any successful protest(s) shall be the sole determinants of seniority for post and bid selections during the respective bidding periods. - D. Posting Process - 1.
+The EDD shall post vacancies on the EDDNet, consistent with current practice, for ten (10) calendar days.
 This posting shall state the following: - The opening date and closing date and time to apply for the vacancy; - The location of the vacancy; - Description of the vacant position including the duties, responsibilities and requirements of the position; - The Single Point of Contact (HRSD) to whom the bid is to be sent. - 2.
-The EDD shall provide SEIU Local 1000 with a copy of the EDDNet posting at the same time the posting is distributed.

-E. Bidding Process

-- 1. For post and bid positions, the employee must submit the employee's bid for a vacant position on a form provided by EDD. - 2.
-Employees who have been selected through the post and bid process are precluded from bidding on any position for a period of one (1) year from the date the employee was finally "awarded" a position.

-F. Post and Bid Selection Process

-- The most senior eligible employee meeting the requirements as described in the Eligibility To Participate in Post and Bid section, supra, will be selected for a position. - 2.
+The EDD shall provide SEIU Local 1000 with a copy of the EDDNet posting at the same time the posting is distributed. - E. Bidding Process - 1.
+For post and bid positions, the employee must submit the employee's bid for a vacant position on a form provided by EDD. - 2.
+Employees who have been selected through the post and bid process are precluded from bidding on any position for a period of one (1) year from the date the employee was finally "awarded" a position. - F. Post and Bid Selection Process - 1.
+The most senior eligible employee meeting the requirements as described in the Eligibility To Participate in Post and Bid section, supra, will be selected for a position. - 2.
 The tentative "awarding" of the position will be announced on the EDDNet within five (5) working days after the bidding process is closed.
-The notice

-- will include the employee's name and seniority score - 3.
+The notice will include the employee's name and seniority score. - 3.
 The protest period will be three (3) working days from the date the tentative "award" is posted on the EDDNet.
 Employees selected under the terms of this section shall have eight (8) working days after the bidding process is closed in which to accept or reject a job offer unless otherwise agreed by the hiring supervisor. - 4.
 The final award will be announced on the EDDNet within five (5) working days from the end of the protest period. - 5.
 The employee will be expected to report to the employee's new position on a date selected by EDD.
 Consideration will be given to employee and management needs in selecting the reporting date.
-The reassignment must be completed within thirty (30) calendar days of the date the employee accepted the award. - 6.
-Employees who bid on the position shall not be required to interview for the position.
+The reassignment must be completed within thirty (30) calendar days of the date the employee accepted the award.